nsluss/stack/doc/GUIDE.md

 However, stack's power truly shines when you're working on multi-package projects.
-All the functionality you'd expect to work just does: dependencies between packages are detected and respected, dependencies of all packages are just as one cohesive whole, and if anything fails to build, the build commands exits appropriately.
+All the functionality you'd expect to work just does: dependencies between packages are detected and respected, dependencies of all packages are just as one cohesive whole, and if anything fails to build, the build command exits appropriately.

 Let's demonstrate this with the wai-app-static and yackage packages: